-- The Lloyd's market wide SCR (MWSCR) is calculated to cover all the risks of 'the association of underwriters known as Lloyd's', i.e. those arising on syndicate activity, members' capital provided at Lloyd's and the Society taken together, at a 99.5% confidence level over a one-year time horizon as provided for in Solvency II legislation.
+- The Lloyd's market wide SCR (MWSCR) is calculated to cover all the risks of 'the association of underwriters known as Lloyd's', i.e. those arising on syndicate activity, members' capital provided at Lloyd's and the Society taken together, at a 99.5% confidence level over a one-year time horizon.
 All the capital of the component parts of the market taken together is available to meet the MWSCR. - The Lloyd's central SCR (CSCR) is calculated in respect of only the risks facing the Corporation and the Central Fund at the same confidence level and time horizon used to calculate the MWSCR.
 The material risk is that members do not have sufficient funds to meet their underwriting losses even having complied with Lloyd's rigorous capital setting rules.